imsuraj/automation-test-angelswing/README.md

 ### Prerequisites
 - Node.js (v18.0 or higher)
-- npm or yarn (for installing dependencies)
+- npm (for installing dependencies)
 - Cypress (installed as a project dependency)

 ### Installation